thoughtspot/cs_tools/docs/cs-tools/security-sharing/README.md

 # Security Sharing

-This solution allows the customer to manage column-level and table-level security models within an easy to manipulate user interface.
+This solution allows you to quickly manage column-level and table-level security models within an easy to manipulate user interface.

 Setting up Column Level Security (especially on larger tables) can be time-consuming